HPLDD-5A-48V Laser Diode Driver

-One channel 5A 12-48V 50kHz high voltage and power laser diode driver.
-The driver has two independent power inputs for logic and laser diode part of the driver which allow to choose proper power supply unit for a diode line.
+Single channel 5 A, 12-48 V, 50 kHz high voltage and power laser diode driver.
+The driver has two independent power inputs for logic and laser diode part of the driver which allow choosing proper power supply unit for a diode line.
 Two potentiometers allow to set maximum operating current and offset current usually needed for IR laser diodes.
 Additional monitoring output is giving feedback signal.

 Manufacturer: Opt Lasers

 The HPLDD-5A-48V Laser Diode Driver is the professional high-power driver designed for infrared laser diodes.
 It is possible to modulate the current with frequency up to 50 kHz.
 Laser controller can work with every infrared laser diodes.
 It is especially dedicated to stacked laser diode systems where diode operating voltage is high (up to 48 V).
 While operating with stacked laser diodes proper supply voltage must be ensured.
 In the recommendation section, there is a formula for maximum input voltage.

 Separate laser diode supply voltage input and logic input voltage allow to minimizing the switch-on resistance of a power MOSFET.
 The outer body of a heat sink, made of aluminum, is isolated from all signals of the driver, including GND signal.
 It allows mounting the driver directly to the metal components in case of additional cooling needed.
 Two potentiometers are used to set the values of maximum diode current and bias current.

 Attached to the laser diode controller are connectors and pins which are used to power and control the unit.
 We can also provide the proper power supply unit.
 Please feel free to contact us with any questions.

 Measuring input voltage - shutdown driver when lacking diode voltage.